phoebe-project/phoebe2/devel/phoebe-doc/how_to_setup.rst

 If you don't have root or administrator priviliges, you can still install Phoebe in what is known as a *virtual environment*.
-If you don't know what that means, don't worry, neither do I. But it is still the solution to your problems.
+If you don't know what that means, don't worry, we don't either. ;) But it is still the solution to your problems.

 In short, download the :download:`installation script <../install.py>` and run it::